-Since the Company has sold its investment in Socfin whose shares are listed on Luxembourg stock exchange there is no more any market risk.
+Since the Company sold its investment in Socfin whose shares are listed on Luxembourg stock exchange on the 28th of December 2016, there is no more any market risk.

 Credit risk

 In 2014, we have entered into a loan agreement with the company Socfinaf.
 We consider this as a limit credit risk since Socfinaf is a listed company with a low debt ratio.
 Funds are advanced in the context of new investments and a portion of the loan was already repaid.